-Guide To Finding the Right Hairstyle For Your Bridal Gown
+Guide To Finding The Right Hairstyle For Your Bridal Gown

-Wednesday, March 8th, 2017 Wedding Ideas, Tips and Inspiration
+December 1st, 2021 Wedding Ideas, Tips and Inspiration

 Choosing a strapless gown means you can explore a full range of hairstyles designed to complement the feel of the dress.
 A strapless gown with a sweetheart neckline often conjures up images of classic bridal beauty and romance, lending itself to delicate curls, loose low buns, side-swept locks, or even bouncy, full-bodied ponytails.

 V-Necks and Deep Sweethearts with Straps

-Off the Shoulder
+Off the Shoulder Wedding Dress Hairstyles

-Similarly, high-collared wedding dresses essentially demand an updo, especially if the material is embellished.
+Similarly, high-collared wedding gowns essentially demand an updo, especially if the material is embellished.
 Not only will this expose the embellishments and fabric while the gown is being worn, but it also limits the risk of your hair becoming tangled in accents like beading.

-One Shoulder and Asymmetrical
+One Shoulder and Asymmetrical Necklines

-A one-shoulder dress or any design featuring an asymmetrical neckline is well-served by a counterbalancing asymmetrical hair style.
-For example, a loose side braid can complement softer styles while a tight, low bun offset from the center line can highlight a more modern gown.
+A one-shoulder dress, or any design featuring an asymmetrical neckline, is well-served by a counterbalancing asymmetrical hair style.
+For example, a loose side braid can complement softer styles while a tight, low bun offset from the centerline can highlight a more modern gown.

 An illusion neckline combines subtle embellishments with a romantic feel, making a half-updo an excellent choice to highlight the look and feel of the gown.
 The hairstyle can both draw attention to the neck while also maintaining a sense of gentleness.

-Advice for All Hairstyles
+Advice for All Bridal Hairstyles